galuhsatria/monanya/README.md

 <img width="1920" height="1200" alt="image" src="https://github.com/user-attachments/assets/2e2042c9-71e1-4dba-b1f6-d0bb74c1822b" />

 Monanya is a platform for sending anonymous messages or questions to someone.
 I made this project inspired by https://www.tanyaaja.in and to learn and hone my skills in website development using modern techstacks.
+> **Note**: This project is still in beta, so some features and APIs may change over time.

 ### Techstack
 - Next Js